bonfire-networks/bonfire-app/docs/DATABASE.md

 A social network, by contrast, is actually a graph of objects.
 Objects need to be able to refer to other objects by their ID without knowing their type.

-A simple example would be likes, you might have a `likes` table with `liked_object` field that references the `post` table.
-But you don't just have posts that can be liked, but also videos, images, polls, etc, each with their own table?
+A simple example would be likes, you might have a `likes` table with `liked_post_id` field that references the `post` table.
+But you don't just have posts that can be liked, but also videos, images, polls, etc, each with their own table, but probably do not want to have to add `liked_video_id`, `liked_image_id`, etc?

 We needed the flexibility to have a foreign key that can reference any referenceable object.
 We call our system `Pointers`.